r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Sasaki Kojirou:**

-As such, I know it quite well, though I cannot say how comprehensible its contents will be to you, {(M) Lord /(F) Lady} Fujimaru.
+As such, I know it quite well, though I cannot say how comprehensible its contents will be to you, [♂ Lord /♀ Lady] Fujimaru.

 **Sasaki Kojirou:**